jclausen/cbmongodb/README.md

 ```

-5. If you need to use cfmongodb client directly, you can also use:
+5. If you need to use cfmongodb client directly, you can call it from your model with:
 ```
-variables.wirebox.getInstance('MongoClient@cfMongoDB')
+getMongoClient()
 ```

 Usage